zxuuuustupid/TableTime/README.md

 </div>

 ---
-> 👏 The paper is accpeted by CIKM'2025!
+> 👏 The paper is accpeted by CIKM 2025!
 >
 > 🙋 Please let us know if you find out a mistake or have any suggestions!
 >